What is short-selling and how does it work?

 Example of short-selling

-Suppose bitcoin is currently trading at $3500, but you think the price will go down.
-So, you decide to open a short position on 10 bitcoin.
-A week later, the price reaches $3400 and you close your position.
-This means you have made $1000 in profit.
+Suppose bitcoin is currently trading at $10,100, but you think the price will go down.
+So, you decide to open a short CFD position on 10 bitcoin.
+A week later, the price reaches $10,000 and you close your position.
+This means you have made $1000 in profit (opening position price less the new asset price, multiplied by the number of bitcoin traded via CFDs).

 The main benefit of short-selling is that it increases the number of trading opportunities.
 The two most popular reasons for short-selling are speculation and hedging.

 In order to get the most out of the market via short-selling, it’s important that you do extensive planning and have a solid strategy.
-We have put together a few tips to get you started.
+We’ve put together a few tips to get you started.

 - Do a complete fundamental analysis on the market before you decide to go short